Virtually torsion-free covers of minimax groups: Introduction

 \item For $i=3$, let $q$ be a prime distinct from $p$, and take $\Lambda_3$ to be the cyclic subgroup of $\mathbb Z^\ast_p$ generated by $q$.
 For the group $G_3$, statement (a) in Proposition 1.11 is true, and (b) holds for $\pi=\{p\}$.
 Condition (c), on the other hand, is not satisfied for $\pi=\{p\}$.
 Hence Proposition 1.11 implies that $G_3$ cannot be realized as a quotient of a $p$-minimax group.
 However, (b) and (c) are both fulfilled for $\pi=\{p,q\}$.
 In fact, $G_3$ is a quotient of the torsion-free $\{p,q\}$-minimax group $\mathbb Z[1/pq]\rtimes C_{\infty}$, where the generator of $C_{\infty}$ acts on $\mathbb Z[1/pq]$ by multiplication by $q$. \end{itemize}

 }

 \end{example}

 The main theorem of the paper, Theorem \ref{thm2}, encompasses Proposition 1.11 and its converse, thus providing a complete characterization of all the $\mathfrak{M}$-groups that occur as quotients of $\mathfrak{M_1^\pi}$-groups.
-At the same time, the theorem identifies two other sets of conditions that are equivalent to properties (a), (b), and (c) from Proposition 1.11.
+At the same time, the theorem identifies another set of conditions that is equivalent to properties (a), (b), and (c) from Proposition 1.11.

 \begin{theorem} Let $\pi$ be a set of primes and $G$ an $\mathfrak{M}$-group.
 Write $N={\rm Fitt}(G)$ and $Q=G/N$.
-Then the following four statements are equivalent. \begin{enumerate!}
+Then the following three statements are equivalent. \begin{enumerate!}

 \item $G$ can be expressed as a homomorphic image of an $\mathfrak{M_1^\pi}$-group.

 \item $Q$ is finitely generated, ${\rm spec}(N)\subseteq \pi$, and $Q$ acts $\pi$-integrally on $N_{\rm ab}$.

 \item $Q$ is finitely generated, ${\rm spec}(N)\subseteq \pi$, and $Q$ acts $\pi$-integrally on the image of $R(G)$ in $N_{\rm ab}$.